maga-net/project-chronos/README.md

 -   **`BridgeContractEventHandler`**: Responsible for scanning block ranges on the source chain, filtering for the `TokensLocked` event, and returning decoded event data.

--   **`TransactionValidator`**: Performs crucial security and business logic checks on fetched event data.
-This includes preventing replay attacks by tracking processed transaction IDs and validating the transaction value against configured limits using an external `requests` call to a price oracle API (e.g., CoinGecko).
+-   **`TransactionValidator`**: Performs crucial security and business logic checks on the fetched event data.
+It prevents replay attacks by tracking processed transaction IDs and validates the transaction value against configured limits by making an API call to a price oracle (e.g., CoinGecko).

 -   **`DestinationChainMinter`**: Simulates the final step.
 Once an event is validated, this class constructs, signs, and (in this simulation) logs the details of the transaction that would be sent to the destination chain to mint the wrapped assets.